732-906-1500

 Defendant argues the first sample contaminated the second test because it was taken before the required two minute recalibration period had passed.

-How the Case Affects the Two-Minute Lockout Defense in DUI Cases
+How The Case Affects The Two-Minute Lockout Defense In DUI Cases

 The court states in its holding that it did not adopt a bright line two minute rule in previous cases.
 Expert witnesses for the state testified that waiting two minutes before testing a second sample was not necessary for the machine to recalibrate-the machine automatically recalibrates.